cedpoilly/parrot/README.md

 The API route processes the file with the `formidable` library to parse the multipart file.

 The file is then sent to OpenAI's `Whisper` API, which is an ASR (Automatic Speech Recognition) API.

+## Improvements

+There are a few improvements I want to bring to the app.
+Below are a few of them.

+### Audio visualisation [status: research]

+When the user speaks, we want to visualise the audio.
+We also want the visualisation for when the parrot speaks back.

+Here is an article that I have found: [A Guide To Audio Visualization With JavaScript And GSAP (Part 1)](https://www.smashingmagazine.com/2022/03/audio-visualization-javascript-gsap-part1/)

+### General UI updates [status: research]

+- [] parrot icon, including the favicon
+- [] move the description out of the way, make it accessible via a button
+- [] make it visually appealing with an animated parrot

+### Make it a PWA

+- [] Make the app installable
+- [] Make it open offline
+- [] When offline, use the browser's SpeechSynthesis API

 ## Configuration